leventelist/apollon/README.md

 Hystory
 =======

-While I was in the air while I was traveling to/from Greece, I decided to write a new data structure for gEDA/PCB.
+While I was in the air traveling to/from Greece, I decided to write a new data structure for gEDA/PCB.
 Not because it is unusable, but I wanted to have one place for the layout data, and other attributes, like mechanical data, schematic symbol.
 The whole thing stared out as a small parser of pcb files that puts everything to an SQLite database.

 After a while an idea came that what I was really doing, is defining a new data structure and file format for pcb.
-My mind went further, and realised that the current gEDA/pcb lacks lots of feature, and a new tool must be created to be able to achieve the goals a professional EDA tool.
+My mind went further, and realised that the current gEDA/pcb lacks lots of feature, and a new tool must be created to be able to achieve the goals of a professional EDA tool.

 In Greek mythology, Aplollo is the God of knowledge, music, art and healing.
 Apollon is how Hungarian people spell Apollo.
 I hope this tool will help